sadeqa/Super-Mario-Bros-RL/README.md

-# Deep Reinforcement Learning : A3C | PPO | Intrinsic Curiosity Module applied to Super Mario Bros.
+# Deep Reinforcement Learning : A3C | PPO | Curiosity applied to Super Mario Bros.

 This is the final project for the Reinforcement Learning course at the MVA Masters 2018/2019.